 Learn About the History

-Split Rock Lighthouse is a result of a rich yet devastating history of Lake Superior.
-The unforgiving waters have claimed numerous ships into its depths.
+Split Rock Lighthouse is a result of the rich yet devastating history of Lake Superior.
+The unforgiving waters have claimed numerous ships in its depths.

 The lighthouse was built in response to these tragedies.
 You’ll learn a lot about the history of your visit through the Split Rock Lighthouse.

 The beacon light was retired a long time ago.
 However, you can still witness the beautiful amber glow on 10th November.
 On this day each year, they light the beacon to commemorate the devastating shipwrecks that happened in Lake Superior.